Happy Interdependence Day!

-On a personal level, thinking interdependently moves us away from focusing exclusively on the individual and moves us in the direction of thinking socially.
+On a personal level, thinking interdependently moves us away from focusing exclusively on the individual and toward in the direction of thinking socially.
 It is a way to see the bigger picture instead of seeing reality from a narrow and limited view.
-When we have an interdependent perspective we are able to see that our individual successes and failures are not solely our own but are connected to a whole set of people, places and things that we may not even be aware of.
+When we have an interdependent perspective, we are able to see that our individual successes and failures are not solely our own but rather are connected to a whole set of people, places, and things that we may not even be aware of.

 For example, consider a successful athlete.
-She may work hard in the gym and on the playing field but she did not achieve success on her own.
-She needed coaches, teachers, trainers, family and friends, to guide, encourage, and provide for her; janitors and grounds crew to keep playing surfaces safe and clean; factory workers to make athletic apparel and equipment; construction workers to build athletic arenas; bus drivers to transport her to and from events; stadium workers to assist the fans who come out to support her; food workers to produce the meals and drinks she needs for energy; and we can’t forget non-human things such as plants and trees that produce the oxygen that fill her lungs with air.
+She may work hard in the gym and on the playing field, but she did not achieve success on her own.
+She needed coaches, teachers, trainers, family, and friends to guide, encourage, and provide for her; janitors and grounds crew to keep playing surfaces safe and clean; factory workers to make athletic apparel and equipment; construction workers to build athletic arenas; bus drivers to transport her to and from events; stadium workers to assist the fans who come out to support her; food workers to produce the meals and drinks she needs for energy—and we can’t forget non-human things such as the plants that produce the oxygen that fills her lungs with air.

 On the political level, thinking interdependently means that we build on this personal perspective and recognize that if we are all connected then we can use this insight to effect positive social change.
 This idea of interdependent power was coined by Frances Fox Piven in her 2007 Presidential Address to the American Sociology Association, “Can Power from Below Change the World?”
-Fox Piven argues that power is not just structural, it is also relational.
+Piven argues that power is not just structural, it is also relational.
 Those with power rely on those without power to accomplish their goals.
-This sentiment is similar to something Max Weber once said about power: “every form of domination implies a minimum of voluntary compliance.”
+This sentiment is similar to something Max Weber once said about power in his book Economy and Society: “Every form of domination implies a minimum of voluntary compliance.”

 In this example, the students are exerting their interdependent power and changing the structure of the course.
-But in reality, achieving this solidarity is difficult and that is why interdependent power is often not realized.
-One of our roles as sociologists, as Fox Piven suggests at the end of her Presidential address, is to foster interdependent power by showing others the ways in which we are interconnected and by promoting the idea that there is strength in numbers.
+But in reality, achieving this solidarity is difficult, and that is why interdependent power is often not realized.
+One of our roles as sociologists, as Piven suggests at the end of her presidential address, is to foster interdependent power by showing others the ways in which we are interconnected and by promoting the idea that there is strength in numbers.

 So as you enjoy the fireworks, parades and barbecues in honor of our nation’s independence you may want to also take some time to think of all the ways in which we are interconnected.
 Better yet, take a page out of Hayley’s book and wish your family and friends a Happy Interdependent Day.
-When they look at you quizzically you can use that as an opportunity to teach them this important sociological lesson.
+And when they look at you quizzically, you can use that as an opportunity to teach them this important sociological lesson.